 Titanium alloys are widely used in industries such as aerospace, medical devices, and automotive due to their high strength-to-weight ratio, corrosion resistance, and high-temperature stability.
 However, the production of titanium from raw materials is energy-intensive and has significant environmental impacts.
-Recycling titanium scrap provides an effective way to reduce these impacts by reusing the material and minimizing waste.
-One promising method for recycling titanium alloys is hydrogen plasma arc melting, which involves using a high-energy hydrogen plasma arc to remove oxygen from titanium scrap, thereby enhancing its properties for reuse.
-This process offers significant advantages in terms of both environmental and economic sustainability.
+Recycling titanium scrap is an effective means of reducing these impacts by reusing the material and minimizing waste.
+One promising method for recycling titanium alloys is hydrogen plasma arc melting, which uses a high-energy hydrogen plasma arc to remove oxygen from titanium scrap, thereby enhancing the alloy’s properties for reuse.
+This process offers significant advantages for both environmental and economic sustainability.

 The recycling process starts with titanium alloy scrap, which is typically contaminated with oxygen, a common impurity in titanium alloys.
-Oxygen weakens the material, making it less suitable for structural applications.
-To remove this oxygen, the scrap is melted using a hydrogen plasma arc in a gas mixture of 90% argon and 10% hydrogen.
-Hydrogen plasma arc melting is a relatively new approach that has several key benefits over traditional recycling methods, such as better oxygen removal efficiency and lower energy consumption.
+Oxygen weakens the material, thereby reducing its suitability for structural applications.
+To remove oxygen, the scrap is melted using a hydrogen plasma arc in a 90% argon-10% hydrogen gas mixture.
+Hydrogen plasma arc melting is a relatively new approach that offers several key advantages over traditional recycling methods, including improved oxygen removal efficiency and lower energy consumption.
 The presence of hydrogen makes the process more efficient, as hydrogen readily reacts with oxygen to form water vapor, which is then removed from the system.

-The process is carried out in a controlled environment, and the hydrogen present in the plasma arc primarily drives the oxygen removal.
+The process is conducted in a controlled environment, and the hydrogen present in the plasma arc primarily drives oxygen removal.
 By adjusting the hydrogen concentration, the researchers sought to understand how hydrogen partial pressure affects the kinetics of oxygen removal.
-In particular, they tested the deoxygenation process under different hydrogen concentrations, including a 20% hydrogen mixture, to optimize the recycling method further.
+In particular, they tested the deoxygenation process at different hydrogen concentrations, including a 20% hydrogen mixture, to further optimize the recycling method.

 The effectiveness of the hydrogen plasma arc in removing oxygen from titanium scrap depends on the concentration of hydrogen in the plasma arc.
-At 10% hydrogen partial pressure, the system was able to remove a certain amount of oxygen.
+At a hydrogen partial pressure of 10%, the system removed a certain amount of oxygen.
 However, when the hydrogen concentration was increased to 20%, the oxygen removal rate significantly improved.
-This is because the reactivity of hydrogen with oxygen increases as the hydrogen concentration rises, making the reaction faster and more efficient.
+This is because the reactivity of hydrogen with oxygen increases with increasing hydrogen concentration, thereby accelerating and enhancing the reaction rate.

 The improved efficiency of oxygen removal at 20% hydrogen is due to several factors.
 Hydrogen is a powerful reducing agent, meaning that it has a strong tendency to donate electrons, thereby reducing metal oxides (including titanium oxide, TiO₂) into their elemental form.
-The increased concentration of hydrogen in the arc leads to more hydrogen atoms being available to interact with oxygen, speeding up the reaction.
-Furthermore, the number of reactive sites available for hydrogen to interact with oxygen increases at higher hydrogen concentrations, further enhancing the reaction kinetics.
+The increased hydrogen concentration in the arc increases the number of hydrogen atoms available to interact with oxygen, thereby accelerating the reaction.
+Furthermore, the number of reactive sites available for hydrogen to interact with oxygen increases with higher hydrogen concentrations, thereby enhancing reaction kinetics.

 The hydrogen plasma arc behaves differently from a pure argon plasma arc.
-Hydrogen, being a lighter element with a smaller atomic size, has a higher ionization energy and a higher thermal conductivity compared to argon.
+Hydrogen, being a lighter element with a smaller atomic radius, has a higher ionization energy and a higher thermal conductivity than argon.
 These properties result in a higher energy density in the plasma when hydrogen is present.
-The higher energy density allows for more efficient localized heating of the titanium scrap, enhancing the melting and oxygen removal processes.
+The higher energy density enables more efficient localized heating of the titanium scrap, thereby enhancing the melting and oxygen removal processes.

-However, hydrogen also has a high diffusion rate, meaning that it disperses quickly from the hot zone to the surrounding areas.
-This results in a smaller arc irradiation area when using hydrogen compared to pure argon, which has lower diffusion and thermal conductivity.
+However, hydrogen also has a high diffusion rate, meaning it diffuses quickly from the hot zone into the surrounding areas.
+This results in a smaller arc-irradiation area when using hydrogen than when using pure argon, which has lower diffusion and thermal conductivities.
 The interaction between these factors, the higher energy density and the smaller arc area, affects the efficiency of the deoxygenation process.
-Therefore, the hydrogen partial pressure and the plasma arc's energy distribution must be carefully balanced to achieve optimal recycling performance.
+Therefore, the hydrogen partial pressure and the plasma arc’s energy distribution must be carefully balanced to achieve optimal recycling performance.

 After recycling the titanium alloy, the researchers examined the material’s microstructure and elemental distribution to assess its suitability for industrial use.
 The oxygen and hydrogen content in the recycled alloy was mapped using advanced techniques like Atom Probe Tomography (APT).
 These analyses revealed that oxygen tended to accumulate in the α-Ti phase (a more stable phase), while hydrogen was more concentrated in the β-Ti phase (a more ductile phase).